vespa-engine/documentation/en/reference/vespa-cli/vespa_auth_cert.md

 ## vespa auth cert

-Create a new private key and self-signed certificate for data-plane access with Vespa Cloud
+Create a new self-signed certificate for authentication with Vespa Cloud data plane

 ### Synopsis

-Create a new private key and self-signed certificate for data-plane access with Vespa Cloud.
+Create a new self-signed certificate for authentication with Vespa Cloud data plane.

 The private key and certificate will be stored in the Vespa CLI home directory (see 'vespa help config').
 Other commands will then automatically load the